11total views of outputs

 I am keen to instil in my students a recognition of the ongoing role that architectural history and theory plays in the way in which we shape the built environment today.
 I am excited to explore the possibilities provided by integrating academia with practice.

 I am experienced in assisting with collaborations between universities and private and public bodies.
-I have recently facilitated a partnership between London South Bank University, Southwark Council and Historic England enabling Masters of Architecture students to be involved in a local Heritage Action Zone in Walworth.
+He recently facilitated a partnership between London South Bank University, Southwark Council and Historic England enabling Masters of Architecture students to be involved in a local Heritage Action Zone in Walworth.
+This included some of the students presenting the findings of their research at Historic England's offices to a range of heritage professionals.

 I previously assisted in setting up a collaboration between Manchester School of Architecture and local practive HTA Design, co-leading a Housing Unit focusing on a range of topics including Age Friendly Housing, Co-Housing and masterplanning.